 Elektronika MK-90 - hardware

-UPDATE: The information shown here was initially obtained through reverse engineering and therefore may differ from the contents of recently published (2011/12/22) original datasheets.
+UPDATE: The information shown here was initially obtained through reverse engineering and therefore may differ from the contents of the original datasheets published on 2011/12/22.

 Keyboard controller and address decoder КА1835ВГ1